 "I will no more hide my face."
-No, his face shines in Jesus.
-"Behold, O God, our shield, and look upon the face of your anointed."
-Here they see his face; here they serve him; here they walk in his presence; here they have the light of his countenance; here he makes his face to shine upon them; precious blood blotting out every sin, precious righteousness bringing them up into the light of his countenance.
-And you observe that this way of approbation is everlasting; his approbation of them in Christ will remain the same, because Jesus Christ is the same yesterday, today, and forever.
+No, his face shines in Jesus. " Behold, O God, our shield, and look upon the face of thine anointed."
+Here they see his face; here they serve him; here they walk in his presence; here they have the light of his countenance; here he maketh his face to shine upon them; precious blood blotting out every sin, precious rightcousness bringing them up into the light of his countenance.
+And you observe that this way of approbation is everlasting; his approbation of them in Christ will remain the same, because Jesus Christ is the same yesterday, to-day, and for ever.
 Second, to hide his face means to turn away from them.
 But mark the 32nd of Jeremiah, "I will make an everlasting covenant with them, that I will not turn away from them, to do them good."
 Why, it is possible for the dearest friend you have on earth to turn away from you some day; you cannot tell.
-I do not wish to suggest anything gloomy; I ought to be one of the last in the world to do so, because I have experienced for forty years so much of the Christian friendship of such vast numbers of Christians, not only from those among whom I am favored, to labor, but from others as well where I have labored in my travels.
-Therefore, I would be the last to make light of Christian friendship and Christian love, and Christian kindness.
-Still, at the same time, those that we now know as our Christian friends will not live forever; we may outlive them, it is true they may also outlive us; but be that as it may, there may he circumstances perhaps by which some should never dream of may turn from us.
-Hence the apostle laments this: "All they which are in Asia be turned away from me;" I have got too high for them, or rather they have got too low for me.
+I do not wish to suggest anything gloomy; I ought to be one of the last in the world to do so, because I have experienced for forty years so much of the Christian friendship of such vast numbers of Christians, not only from those among whom I am favoured to labour, but from others as well where I have laboured in my travels.
+Therefore I would be the last to make light of Christian friendship and Christian love, and Christian kindness.
+Still, at the same time, those that we now know as our Christian friends will not live for ever; we may outlive them, it is true they may also outlive us; but be that as it may, there may be circumstances perhaps by which some should never dream of may turn from us.
+Hence the apostle laments this :---"All they which are in Asia be turned away from me;" I have got too high for them, or rather they have got too low for me.
 And again, "Am I therefore become your enemy, because I tell you the truth."
 Now, "I will make an everlasting covenant with them, that I will not turn away from them to do them good."
-Oh, then,
+Oh, then,-

-"To you we owe our wealth and friends, And health and safe abode; Thanks to your name for meaner things, But they are not my God."
+"To thee we owe our wealth and friends, And health and safe abode; Thanks to thy name for measure things, But they are not my God."